Skip to Main Content

 • Staff and student assistants can confirm, create, edit, and cancel bookings upon request.

-• If the need arises for a non-SHSU-affiliated patron to use a space, and sufficient space is currently available, a library staff member may create a booking on their behalf.
+• If the need arises for a non-SHSU-affiliated patron to use a space, and sufficient space is currently available, a library staff member may create a booking on their behalf and grant access to locked spaces when necessary.

-• A user may reserve up to four (4) hours per day, whether consecutive or non-consecutive, and whether across one or multiple rooms.
+• Reserve up to four (4) hours per day, in one or multiple rooms, and in one or several time blocks.

-• 1st and 2nd floor group rooms will require checking out a key from the Library Service Desk in the 2nd floor main lobby.
+• Medium rooms, Video Recording Studio, and Meditation Room require checking out a key from the Library Service Desk (2nd floor main lobby).

 Reservation Cancellation Policies

-A patron may cancel their own reservation online at any time using the link in the reservation confirmation email.
+Cancel a reservation at any time using the link in the reservation confirmation email, or contact the Library Service Desk for assistance with cancellation.

-The library does not charge fees or penalties for "no shows" without cancellation.
+No fees or penalties are charged for "no shows" without cancellation.

 The library reserves the right to cancel a patron's reservation if:

-• a patron is more than 30 minutes late for their reservation; AND
+• a patron is more than 30 minutes late to check in for their reservation; AND

 • another patron is asking for a room; AND

-• no other rooms are available in a way that reasonably fulfills the current request.
+• no other rooms are available that reasonably fulfill the current request.

 If a patron eventually arrives late for a reservation which the library has cancelled according to this policy, library personnel will endeavor to schedule a new reservation for them in an available room at the earliest time possible.
 However, there are no guarantees that space will be available.